-For the years ended June 30, 2023 and 2022, the LDFA entered into agreements with the Detroit Economic Growth Corporation (the "DEGC") for administrative and professional services at an annual cost not to exceed \$125,000 per year.
+The LDFA has entered into agreements with the Detroit Economic Growth Corporation (the "DEGC") for administrative and professional services at an annual cost not to exceed \$125,000 per year for the years ended June 30, 2024 and 2023.
 These expenditures are reflected in administrative expenses for services rendered for each year.
-No amounts were due to the DEGC as of June 30, 2023 or 2022.
+No amounts were due to the DEGC as of June 30, 2024 or 2023.